chenluby/hexo-theme-next/README.md

   mediumzoom: # Set or update mediumzoom CDN URL.
 ```

+Instead of defining [main organization link][official-plugins-url] for updates.

 ## Update

-NexT releases new versions every month.
 You can update to latest master branch by the following command:

 ```sh
 $ cd themes/next